aws-samples/sample-strands-agentcore-starter/README.md

 ## Knowledge Base Integration

-The agent includes an optional Bedrock Knowledge Base for semantic search over curated documents.
+The agent includes a Bedrock Knowledge Base for semantic search over curated documents.
 When configured, the agent prioritizes Knowledge Base results before falling back to web search.

 ### Setup

-The Knowledge Base is automatically created during `setup.sh`.
+The Knowledge Base is automatically created during CDK deployment.
 It creates:
 - S3 bucket for source documents
 - S3 Vectors bucket and index for embeddings
 - Bedrock Knowledge Base with Titan Embed Text v2